I, Robot: Wellington man implants chip in himself for new powers

 Would you accept a memory upgrade or other type of brain boost if the trade-off was that Mark Zuckerberg could potentially track your every thought and movement?

 On a similar tack, last month Tesla and Space X founder Elon Musk revealed his latest venture is Neuralink - a "brain-machine interface" startup.
-Musk says Nuralink has developed "threads" that can be injected into the brain to detect neural activity.
+Musk says Neuralink has developed "threads" that can be injected into the brain to detect neural activity.

-The entrepreneur said unless we use upgrade our brains using such hardware, artificial intelligence will leave us behind.
+The entrepreneur said unless we upgrade our brains using such hardware, artificial intelligence will leave us behind.

 Wolstenholme, who has been following Musk's early efforts, says bring it on.